quasilyte/pathing/README.md

 	</tr>
 </table>

-This library worked well enough for me even without A*; although I may implement it later.
+This library worked well enough for me even without A*; although I may implement it later as an addition (without removing the Greedy BFS).

+The greedy BFS has some advantages like requiring less memory and generally being faster for the most cases.

 ## Benchmarks & Performance